CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     - The resource is listed in the Not applicable tab of the recommendation details page
     - The information strip at the top of the recommendation details page lists the number of exempted resources: **1**

-8. Refresh tab and open the **Not applicable** tab to review your exempted resource – you can see our resource along with the reason/description value.
+8. Refresh tab and open the **Not applicable resources** tab to review your exempted resource – you can see our resource along with the reason/description value.

 9. Exemption rules are based on Azure Policy capability.
 Therefore, you can track all your exemptions from Azure Policy blade as well.